f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - PAL405: this is not the British standard.
 It just follows the same scheme as the two above but with only 7 black lines per half frame
   - ShI: this is an experimental mode that uses the least possible vertical sync lines as possible.
 That is one line for a long synchronization pulse and one line at a higher level (0.7) to reset the vertical sync condition.
 Thus only 2 lines are consumed for vertical sync and the rest is left to the image.
 In this mode the frames are interleaved
   - ShNI: this is the same as above but with non interleaved frames.
-  - HLeap: this is the horizontal sync leap technique for vertical synchronization.
+  - HSkip: this is the horizontal sync skip technique for vertical synchronization.
 This has been in use in the first TV experiments with a small number of lines.
 This method just skips one horizontal synchronization pluse to mark the last or the first line (here it is the last).
 This method does not use any full line for vertical sync and all lines can be used for the image thus it suits the modes with a small number of lines.
 With more lines however the risk of missing pulses gets higher in adverse conditions because the pulses get shorter and may get swallowed by a stray pulse or a stray pulse can be taken for a valid one.
 In this case two images might get out of sync instead of just two lines.
 In practice this is suitable up to 90~120 lines.

 When the standard chosen matches the standard of transmission the image should appear in full size and proper aspect ratio.

-All standards are supposed to work for any number of lines.
+&#9758; All standards are supposed to work for any number of lines.
 You may experiment with any and see if it fits your purpose.
 However it will be easier to obtain good or optimal results in general with the following recommendations:

 <table>
     <tr>